-Spa Francorchamps in Belgium, popularly known simply as Spa, is one of the most challenging and hair raising of Formula 1 circuits.
-Set in the Ardennes Mountains, the original eight-mile length was reduced to barely half that for safety reasons, but it still retains its reputation for breath-taking rises and falls, stunning sweeps and tight corners.
-Spa is considered one of the best places in the world to watch the Grand Prix, and it’s also famous for its 24 and 6 hour races.
+Spa Francorchamps in Belgium, popularly known simply as Spa, is one of the most challenging and hair-raising Formula 1 circuits.
+Set in the Ardennes Mountains, the original eight-mile length was reduced to barely half that for safety reasons, but it still retains its reputation for breath-taking rises and falls, stunning sweeps, and tight corners.
+The spa is considered one of the best places in the world to watch the Grand Prix, and it’s also famous for its 24 and 6-hour races.
 Bear in mind however that the weather can be unpredictable at the best of times.